-When you live with depression, taking steps to protect your well-being through acts of self-care can be so important.
+When you live with depression, taking self-care steps to protect your well-being can be so important.

 While you’ll want to reach out to a mental health professional for treatment options and support, a good self-care routine can also go a long way toward helping you manage your day-to-day life.